AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/arrange-report-controls.md

 * **Layout Toolbar**

-	You can align report controls using the **Layout** toolbar tab.
+	The **Layout** toolbar tab enables you to align report controls to each other, change the report element size, change the stacked elements' order and so on.

 * **Snapping**

-	A report's **Snapping Mode** property defines whether automatic report control snapping is enabled and allows you to switch between snapping to a grid and/or snap lines.
+	Use the **Snapping** toolbar group or a report's **Snapping Mode** property to enable automatic report control snapping to a grid and/or snap lines.

 	* **Snap Grid**

-		The report's editing surface displays a visual grid that allows you to determine elements' size and location in a report.
+		The design surface displays a visual grid that allows you to determine elements' size and location in a report.
 Use the **Snap Grid Size** and **Snap Grid Step Count** properties to customize the grid's settings.

-		You can hide the grid by setting the **Draw Grid** property to **false**.
+		To hide the grid, disable the **Grid Lines** option in the toolbar's **View** tab or set a report's **Draw Grid** property to **false**.

 		> [!NOTE]
-		> To select the [measurement units](../../configure-design-settings/change-a-report's-measurement-units.md) applied to the grid size, use the **Report Unit** property.
+		> Use the **Report Unit** property to select the [measurement units](../../configure-design-settings/change-a-report's-measurement-units.md) applied to the grid size.

-		Use the context menu to align the selected controls to the grid's cells.
+		Relocating a report control with the mouse or ARROW keys automatically aligns the control to the nearest grid cell.

-		Relocating a report control using the mouse or ARROW keys automatically aligns it to the nearest grid cell.
+		You can use the **Align to Grid** toolbar button or context menu item to align the selected controls to the grid's cells.

-		Hold down ALT when using the mouse and CTRL when using the keyboard to avoid snapping to the grid when moving or resizing controls.
+		You can temporarily ignore snapping to the grid when you move and resize controls.
+To do this, hold down ALT if you use the mouse and CTRL if you use the keyboard.

 	* **Snap Lines**

-		The Report Designer displays snap lines when you move or resize report controls, which enables you to align these controls to other report elements.
+		The Report Designer displays snap lines when you move or resize report controls.
+These lines appear around the report controls and indicate the distance to other report elements (controls and bands).

-		When you move a report control using the ARROW keys or resize it by pressing SHIFT+ARROW, this control is aligned to the nearest report element in that direction using snap lines.
+		When you use the ARROW keys to move a report control or press SHIFT+ARROW to resize the control, it is aligned to the nearest report element in that direction based on snap lines.

-		To maintain a uniform distance between elements in a report, use report elements' **Snap Line Margin** property and the band's or panel's **Snap Line Padding** property.
+		A report control's **Snap Line Margin** property and a band's or panel's **Snap Line Padding** property allows you to maintain a uniform distance between elements in a report.

-		Hold down ALT when using the mouse and CTRL when using the keyboard to avoid snapping controls that are being relocated or resized.
+		Hold down ALT if you use the mouse and CTRL if you use the keyboard to avoid snapping controls that you relocated or resize.